Jhwhyte/Jhwhyte/README.md

 - 💻 Full-stack developer experienced in designing, building, and optimizing scalable applications
 - 🔐 Passionate about performance, security, and writing clean, maintainable code
 - 🌱 Always learning and exploring DevOps, cloud computing, and AI-driven solutions
-- ✨ I’m looking to collaborate on opensource projects
+- ✨ Looking to collaborate on opensource projects